Organizations Who Have Experienced Yoga for the Arts

 Nicole led a class with The Knights’ orchestra and to my surprise I felt confident and engaged!
 I’ve taken some classes in the past, but none of the teachers were as in tune with the needs and concerns of a musician, with regards to extending and stretching the limbs that we use to perform, as Nicole.
 It was truly impressive how she could predict the physical tendencies while walking us through the class.
 She’s amazing!
 And I felt so good after!

-– Eric Jacobsen, Music Director of the Orlando Philharmonic Orchestra, Principal Conductor of the Greater Bridgeport Symphony, Co-Founder & Conductor of The Knights Orchestra, Co-founder and former cellist of Brooklyn Rider, member of Silk Road Ensemble, Full Biography
+– Eric Jacobsen, Music Director of the Orlando Philharmonic Orchestra & the Virginia Symphony Orchestra, Principal Conductor of the Greater Bridgeport Symphony, Co-Founder & Conductor of The Knights Orchestra, Co-founder and former cellist of Brooklyn Rider, member of Silk Road Ensemble, Full Biography

 Nicole ran a Young Artists Yoga workshop for the musicians in the New York Youth Symphony Chamber Music Program in December of 2011, which was tremendous.
 She instilled the importance of developing conscious awareness of the mind-body connection via yoga to the teen musicians in a gentle, fun manner that was contagious and inspiring.
 I recommend her program to all musicians and think it is especially vital for young musicians while they are developing.